Kong/konnect-quickstart/README.md

 - Here is a link to our [plugin hub](https://docs.konghq.com/hub/) which has documentation for all available plugins
 - Here is the [slide deck](https://docs.google.com/presentation/d/1Rl_bCmI0dSlw-ydvprb3UkZCFhllkkorwwOGqHc5At4/edit?usp=sharing) for this plugin section.
-- Here is the link to the [insomnia collection](https://github.com/irishtek-solutions/kong-konnect-inso) when configuring using the Admin API
+- Here is the link to the [insomnia collection](https://github.com/Kong/konnect-quickstart-inso.git) when configuring using the Admin API
-- You can leverage the insomnia collection [here](https://github.com/irishtek-solutions/kong-konnect-inso)

 #### Authentication plugins